Vulkan4D/v4d_module_sample/README.md

 // typically implemented with a switch case over an ENUM, called between SubModules to share data void ModuleSetCustomPtr(int what, void* ptr) {}
 void* ModuleGetCustomPtr(int what) {}

+// called for each module when running ModuleClass::ForPrimaryModule(func)
+// lambda func will only be called on the first loaded module that returns true bool ModuleIsPrimary() {}
 ```

 ## SubModule Source files